dimaMachina/graphql-eslint/README.md

 npm install --save-dev @graphql-eslint/eslint-plugin
 ```

-> Also, make sure you have `graphql` dependency in your project.
+> Make sure you have `graphql` dependency in your project.

 ### Configuration

-#### Tell ESLint to apply this plugin to `.graphql` files.
+To get started, define an override in your ESLint config to apply this plugin to `.graphql` files.
+Add the [rules](docs/README.md) you want applied.

-_This step is necessary even if you are declaring operations and/or schema in code files._
+> 🚨 Important!
+This step is necessary even if you are declaring operations and/or schema in code files.

-To get started, define an override in your ESLint config to tell ESLint to modify the way it treats `.graphql` files.
-Add the [rules](./docs/README.md) you want applied.

 ```json
 {